 It is important that your English skills allow you to actively participate in courses, workshops and other activities.
 English skills equivalent to B2 (e.g. FCE) or above are appropriate (no certificates required).
 In other words, if you are able to watch TED talks without subtitles and then discuss them with your friends in English, you will be fine.

 Discover Summer Academy is a fully non-profit organization and all team members at all levels are volunteers.
-But even so, there are necessary costs.
+Despite that, it does cost money to organize a Discover session.
 Apart from your room and board for the week, we need to pay for advertisement and organizational costs, including preparation and travel for team members.
 There are no salaries paid out to team members.
-When we divided these costs by the expected number of participants, we got to the sum of 230€.
-So you can choose from three options:
+When we divided these costs by the expected number of participants, we got to the sum of 240€.
+You can choose from the following three options:

-- I WANT TO CONTRIBUTE FULLY AND I AM ABLE TO DO SO (230€) – covers your room and board and all other costs associated with the smooth running of the week.
+- I WANT TO CONTRIBUTE FULLY AND I AM ABLE TO DO SO (€240) – covers your accommodation, course supplies, and all other costs associated with smooth running of the week.
 Nothing more, nothing less.

-- I WOULD LIKE TO CONTRIBUTE FULLY, BUT I CAN’T AFFORD IT (180€ or less) – We want Discover to be as diverse as possible and we believe that access to education should not be determined by the size of your family’s wallet.
+- I WOULD LIKE TO CONTRIBUTE FULLY, BUT I CAN’T AFFORD IT (€170 or less) – We want Discover to be as diverse as possible and we believe that access to education should not be determined by any financial hardship your family is experiencing.
 In the essay part of the application, please describe your circumstances in an open manner, and we will do our best to support you.
-Everything you write will remain completely confidential, and we will only ask for extra documents if we really need them.
+Everything you write will remain completely confidential, and we will only ask for extra information if we really need it.
 Dozens of students come to Discover every year on a scholarship, and you could be one of them!

 How to apply

-We have three deadlines this year:
+We have four deadlines this year:

-- For Procrastinators: 1 May to 31 May 2018 (you will receive your acceptance decision by 15 June)
+- For Ms/Mr Chill: 1 March to 31 March 2020 (you will receive the decision by 15 April)